mathworks-ref-arch/matlab-dockerfile/alternates/building-on-matlab-docker-image/README.md

 # Building on MATLAB Docker image

-The Dockerfile in this subfolder builds on the [MATLAB Container Image on Docker&reg; Hub&reg;](https://hub.docker.com/r/mathworks/matlab) by installing MATLAB&reg; toolboxes and support packages using [MATLAB Package Manager (*mpm*)](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md).
+The Dockerfile in this subfolder builds on the [MATLAB Container Image on Docker Hub](https://hub.docker.com/r/mathworks/matlab) by installing MATLAB&reg; toolboxes and support packages using [MATLAB Package Manager (*mpm*)](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md).

-Use the Dockerfile as an example of how to build a custom image that contains the features of the MATLAB image on Docker Hub.
+Use the Dockerfile as an example of how to build a custom image that contains the features of the MATLAB image on Docker&reg; Hub.
 These features include accessing the dockerised MATLAB through a browser, batch mode, or an interactive command prompt.
 For details of the features in that image, see [MATLAB Container Image on Docker Hub](https://hub.docker.com/r/mathworks/matlab).